 Annual Exemption Limits

-By understanding and utilizing these gifting rules, individuals can effectively reduce their Inheritance Tax liability, ensuring more of their estate is passed to their beneficiaries.
+By understanding and utilising these gifting rules as part of a broader estate plan, families can effectively reduce their IHT liability and ensure more of their estate reaches their beneficiaries.

 Planning for Inheritance Tax